 RapidStart uses an enzymatic reaction that changes NADP to NADPH, which is then oxidized by CYPs back to NADP, and the cycle continues…

 RapidStart™ is a versatile system that supports the long-term metabolism of test articles by drug metabolizing enzymes and sub-cellular fractions for in vitro drug assays.
 The system is based on Glucose-6-Phosphate DeHydrogenase (G6PDH) and Glucose-6-Phosphate (G6P), with reduction of NADP+ to NADPH.
 A most interesting advantage is that it’s extremely simple to use – just add water and use it!

 NADPH RapidStart regenerating – versatile & simple ready-to-use system

-RapidStart™ NADPH regenerating system is flexible since the end-user can conveniently modulate and adjustate the NADPH concentration by simply varying the amount of water added.
+RapidStart™ NADPH regenerating system is flexible since the end-user can conveniently modulate and adjust the NADPH concentration by simply adding water to it.

 Simple protocol work flow: Add – Agitate – Activate!

 - Determine the desired initial concentration using our RapidStart™ Dilution Concentration Tables (see below)

 - Add the appropriate amount of high purity water in one single 0.3mL or 1.5 mL vial

 - Vortex until pellets are fully dissolved & the NADPH regenerating system is activated and is ready for use!